AndyH24/group4repo/scenarios/cyprus.md

 3. Regional dynamics (NATO involvement, Cold War tensions) and their influence on Security Council decisions.
 4. Historical deployment of the UN Peacekeeping Force in Cyprus (UNFICYP) as a reference, considering whether conditions today would still justify a mission.

-Key Challenge for Players: Can a sustainable ceasefire be enforced, and can conditions be created for long-term reconciliation given external power interests?
+Key Consideration for Players: Can a sustainable ceasefire be enforced, and can conditions be created for long-term reconciliation given external power interests?

+Prompt: Write a recommendation below on whether this conflict has the ability to have a UN Peace Keeping Mission.